apache/druid/docs/operations/rule-configuration.md

 ### Period broadcast rule

-Druid compares a segment's interval to the period you specify in the rule and broadcasts the matching data.
-The rule matches if the period overlaps the segment interval.
+Druid compares a segment's interval to the period you specify in the rule and loads the matching data onto the brokers in the cluster.

 Period broadcast rules have type `broadcastByPeriod` and the following JSON structure: